GoblinArchives/LiminalHorror/Adventures/Conversions/Haystack Oregon.md

 - **Amphibious:** Adapted to land or ocean (any depth)
 - **Genetic Hypergeometry:** Has access to genetic meories, allowing it access to many [Rituals](https://liminalhorrorrpg.com/rituals-expanded/).
-- **Inhumna Momvement:** They can move fast on land, and even faster under water.
+- **Inhuman Momvement:** They can move fast on land, and even faster under water.
 - **Injector:** When a Deep One deals *Critical Damage* it inserts one of it's barbed stingers (injecting a toxin that warps the victims DNA).
 Alongside a **Wound** the victim takes a **Fallout** that begins their transformation into a Deep One Hybrid.

 Ancient fish-like beings that vary in specific physiology.
 What they do have in common is they are old, and reside deep in the oceans.
-Consistent features across the Deep Ones ar etheir fanlike scales, bony spikes, large size, huge globe-like eyes, razor sharp teeth, gills and stinger used to inject their DNA generic rewriting toxin.
+Consistent features across the Deep Ones are their fanlike scales, bony spikes, large size, huge globe-like eyes, razor sharp teeth, gills and stinger used to inject their DNA generic rewriting toxin.

+### LESSER DEEP ONES

+**STR:** 15 **DEX:** 12 **CTRL:** 11
+**HP:** 5 **Armor:** 1
+Razor-sharp teeth (d6)

+- **Asension:** The process from becoming a hybrid to a true Deep One can an unknwon amount of time.
+Some stay a lesser hybrid forever, while others transition quickly.
+- **Almost Human:** Many can pass as a human being, especially in low light.
+Their warped forms give pause but require a full medical examination to prove their divergance from homosapien.
+- **Partially Amphibious:** Until their transformation is complete, they have a partial ability to exist underwater (hours to days)
+- **Inhuman Movement:** Lesser deep ones can climb, run, and move beyond how normal people can.

+Lesser Deep One's are the result of humans being injected with the Deep One's toxin, which warps their DNA and transforms them into hybrids.
+At first they seem human, but they change and warp to become more like their progenitors.
+These changes happen randomly, with some features coming in before others.
+They are human-sized and human shaped, with pot-bellies and elongated arms.
+Their skin starts shift to scales, with their coloring becoming a greyish green.
+Their feet become webbed, with finger nails falling out to be replaced by sharp claws.
+Their eye's grow in size and shift to the side of their heads, becoming fishlike with their shrinking jaw becoming filled with razor sharp teeth.